Dear readers of ADxS.org, please forgive the disruption.

 4.10.
 Stress benefits of high sensitivity

 An increased ability to perceive can be helpful in stressful situations.
-Being able to see, hear or smell better increases the probability of survival in evolutionary biology.
+Being able to see, hear or smell better increases the probability of survival in terms of evolutionary biology.

-In contrast, it is detrimental in the case of a permanently heightened stress reaction that is not based on any actual danger, because it additionally intensifies the stress.
+However, it is detrimental in the case of a permanently increased stress reaction that is not based on any actual danger, as it additionally increases the stress.

 4.11.
 The stress benefits of inner turmoil